This page addresses some of the typical questions

 Also, because our wait list is done exclusively by email, if your email address changes during the year, please let us know.
 Each year, several people have not received the wait list email because of an interim email address change.
 You should also be sure that your spam / bulk filter does not catch our messages.

+What happens if my reservation is cancelled due to non payment of my deposit?
 Due to high demand, in general, we are not able to rebook programs that are cancelled due to non payment of the deposit.

 Please be sure that your deposit is received by us within seven (7) days of the day you made your reservation.

+What time will my dog sledding program begin?
 The start time for your dog sledding program is selected

 for the dogs' benefit based on the weather and trail

 conditions.
-During the warmer months (April, September
+During the warmer months (March

 and October), we often need to meet at the trail early